It’s not every day you get to interview a World Champion and today was our lucky day!

 I started when I was 6 years old and I am now 18.
 I train in Taekwondo and kickboxing with my coach Malcolm Jones from Integrity Martial Arts on Monday (7 pm-9 pm) and on Wednesday (6:45 pm – 9:15 pm) – as well as muscular development and aerobic development out of training on Tuesdays, Thursdays and Fridays.
 The reason for this is so I can have two consecutive days off on Saturday and Sunday allowing for my muscles to recover from the week of training and still have weekends with my friends and family.

 So what inspired you to learn Taekwondo and what did you especially like about Taekwondo to stick at it for so long?

 I started Taekwondo because I was a bit of a fruit-loop at my Junior School (not the cereal type of fruit loop just a bit crazy)!
-My parents encouraged to me to try Taekwondo and to stick with it.
+My parents encouraged me to try Taekwondo and to stick with it.
 It helped me focus a lot better at school and gain control of things.
-I am glad I have stuck with the sport as it concentrates upon focus; determination and self-control, which are qualities I have I have apply to my everyday life.
+I am glad I have stuck with the sport as it concentrates upon focus; determination and self-control, which are qualities I have applied to my everyday life.

 Do you partake in any other sports?
 What else do you enjoy doing with your time?